Introduction to Java Programming

 7.3.1.
 Access Modifiers

-There are four access levels: public, protected, default and private
+There are three access modifiers: public, protected and privateThere are four access levels: public, protected, default and private

 protected and default are similar.
 Only difference: A protected class can get accessed from the package and sub-classes outside the package while a default class can get only access via the same package protected = package plus kids